 I was emotionally abused as an infant by my mother.
-Then when I was 10 years old, I was the victim of a violent sexual assault by an older boy.
+Then when I was ten years old, I was the victim of a violent sexual assault by an older boy.
 I kept these things secret for most of my life, even from myself.
 It’s not that I didn’t know they happened.
-It’s that I was very good at keeping certain memories tucked away in the dark recesses of my mind.
+I was very good at keeping specific memories tucked away in the dark recesses of my mind.

 I have had emotional difficulties throughout my life.
-Depression, paranoia, uncontrollable rage and suicidal thoughts were constant companions.
-It was only through many years of off-and-on therapy that I was able to break my silence.
+Depression, paranoia, uncontrollable rage, and suicidal thoughts were constant companions.
+It was only through many years of therapy that I could break my silence.

 In 2012, at the age of 52, I heard about Weekends of Recovery and immediately wanted to go.
-I still hadn’t told my whole story.
-Not to my therapist and not to myself.
-But I was beginning to understand that doing so was going to be necessary if I ever wanted to be free of my demons.
-I also knew I was close to being ready.
+I still hadn’t told my whole story, not to my therapist and not to myself.
+But I was beginning to understand that doing so would be necessary if I ever wanted to be free of my demons.
+I also knew I was ready.

-I got a recommendation letter from my therapist and registered for a Level 1 Weekend of Recovery to be held in Hope Springs, Ohio that October.
+That October, I got a recommendation letter from my therapist and registered for a Level 1 Weekend of Recovery in Hope Springs, Ohio.
 I was simultaneously excited and terrified.

-The workshop would take place Friday through Sunday but I made a trip of it by driving from Atlanta a few days early.
-I spent one night at a remote cabin in the country that I had booked online.
-It was beautifully serene with crisp, cool air and I was surrounded by the rich golden colors of fall.
-In spite of my nervousness I felt somewhat at peace, like I was on the final stage of a very long journey.
+The workshop was Friday through Sunday, but I made a week of it by driving from Atlanta a few days early.
+I spent one night at a cabin in the country.
+It was beautifully serene with crisp, cool air, and I was surrounded by the rich golden colors of fall.
+Despite my nervousness, I felt somewhat at peace, like I was on the final stage of a very long journey.

-When I met the woman who owned the cabin she asked me what brought me there.
-I hadn’t planned to do so but I told her the truth, simply and directly, “I’m on my way to a workshop for men who are survivors of childhood sexual abuse.”
+When I met the woman who owned the cabin, she asked me what brought me there.
+I hadn’t planned to do so, but I told her the truth, simply and directly, “I’m on my way to a workshop for men who are survivors of childhood sexual abuse.”
 I almost couldn’t believe I spoke the words aloud.
-It was the first time I ever said anything so revealing to a stranger.
-Her reaction was perfect even though I don’t remember her exact words.
+It was the first time I had ever said anything so revealing to a stranger.
+Even though I don’t remember her exact words, her reaction was perfect.
 She simply accepted what I told her with compassion in her eyes and wished me well.
-I think what was most comforting about the exchange was the realization that she didn’t see me as a freak.
+What was most comforting about the exchange was the realization that she didn’t see me as a freak.
 I just felt seen and accepted.

-I spent a couple days in Columbus.
-A therapist I had worked with before was based there so I spent a few hours with him preparing for the weekend.
-In my last session with him on Thursday I finally was able to speak out loud what had been done to me in the attack.
+I spent a couple of days in Columbus.
+A therapist I had worked with before was based there, so I spent a few hours with him preparing for the weekend.
+In my last session with him on Thursday, I was finally able to speak aloud about what had been done to me in the attack.
 I hadn’t known it was going to happen.
-I wasn’t sure I was ever going to be able to say those words aloud to another human but they just came out.
-It was sudden and unexpected but it also felt natural and safe.
+I wasn’t sure I would ever be able to say those words aloud to another human, but they just came out.
+It was sudden and unexpected, but it also felt natural and safe.
 We decided I was ready for the workshop and called it a day.

-I arrived at Hope Springs the next afternoon.
+I arrived at Hope Springs the following afternoon.
 The retreat center was as remote as the cabin and just as beautiful.
-I had an odd mix of feelings as I approached: relief, sadness and anticipation.
-Also hope and terror.
+I had an odd mix of feelings as I approached: relief, sadness, and anticipation—also hope and terror.

 The workshop began Saturday morning.
-There were approximately 32 people sitting in a large circle.
+Approximately 30 people were sitting in a large circle.
 The group included 5 moderators, 3 of whom were women.
-We were guided through a simple process of introductions where we stated our name and a couple words about our hopes (and fears) for the weekend.
+We were guided through a simple process of introductions where we stated our name and a couple of words about our hopes (and fears) for the weekend.

 The youngest person appeared to be in his twenties and the oldest in his seventies.
-I would discover later that these men were teachers, cops, military, therapists, professionals and a couple of artists.
-And however much we wouldn’t have chosen it we all had something in common.
-Something that was integral to our identity.
+I would discover later that these men were teachers, cops, military, therapists, professionals, and a couple of artists.
+And however much we wouldn’t have chosen it, we all had something in common.
+Something integral to our identity.
 Something that we were ready to share.
 It was a moment I’ll never forget.